rjacobsen0/NonprofitDonationForm/README.md

 with information about who is donating and how much money they are donating, from philanthropists who come to our web site, so that our nonprofit entity can collect funds which will allow us to continue to do good work.

+As a philanthropist who is new to the client site I want to make a donation so that I feel good about helping the nonprofit's mission.

+As a philanthropist who has donated before I want to make another donation to the nonprofit.

+As the nonprofit client I want to use stripe to collect donations so that I am familiar with the technology being used.

+As the nonprofit client I want to collect information about the philanthropist so that I can send thanks and keep good records for an audit.

 # Notes

  - Started a repository https://github.com/rjacobsen0/NonprofitDonationForm.git for this work.
 I've been using SVN, not git, so I have a bit of learning to do to complete this.
-Yet another new environment to pick up. :)
+A new environment to pick up. :)

  - Next, install drupal 8 on my Windows 10 machine based on instructions on https://www.drupal.org/docs/develop/local-server-setup/windows-development-environment/installing-drupal-on-windows-for